-Our Level 3 and Level 4 AAT Apprenticeships in Accounting are designed for people who work in accounts positions or have an active finance and accountancy aspect to their role, such as Bookkeeping Apprentices, Purchase Ledger Apprentices and Accounts Apprentices.
+Our Level 2, Level 3 and Level 4 AAT Apprenticeships in Accounting are designed for people who work in accounts positions or have an active finance and accountancy aspect to their role, such as Bookkeeping Apprentices, Purchase Ledger Apprentices and Accounts Apprentices.
 Previously based in Stockport, we are now based in Manchester, and we offer these accountancy apprenticeships across all regions and cities in England, such as Leeds, London, Bristol and Birmingham.

 This accounts apprenticeship includes the Level 2 AAT Foundation Certificate in Accounting and apprentices complete five AAT units:

 - Computerised Accounting

 AAT Level 3 Accounts Assistant Apprenticeship

 This accountancy apprenticeship includes the Level 3 AAT Advanced Diploma in Accounting and accounts apprentices undertake the following units:

 This apprenticeship in accounting includes the Level 4 AAT Professional Diploma in Accounting: